 Employees do what managers tell them to do because they have to.
 Employees do what leaders ask them to do because they want to.

-Regardless of what you call it, true leaders have an aura that attracts followers even in instances where the vision may be moderately cloudy instead of crystal clear.
+Regardless of what you call it, true leaders have an aura that attracts followers even when the vision may be moderately cloudy instead of crystal clear.
 There is something about them that draws others to them.

 Can magnetism or charisma be learned, or do our genes once again handcuff us?
 What about the vision?
 How does one create a view that is meaningful, realistic, and attainable?
 Where do you begin?